 This option defines whether or not the display of any FX or Graphic EQ inserted on a channel is opened when that channel's solo button is pressed.
+The Graphic EQ panel can only be displayed on the Master screen.
 It is active by default.